starbased-co/hyprsol/README.md

 ---

-`hyprsol` controls your monitor backlight via DDC/CI, and integrated with [`hyprsunset`](https://wiki.hypr.land/Hypr-Ecosystem/hyprsunset/) using systemd.
+`hyprsol` controls your monitor backlight via DDC/CI, and is integrated with [`hyprsunset`](https://wiki.hypr.land/Hypr-Ecosystem/hyprsunset/) using systemd.

 ## Installation